Rain92/UltimateMangaReader/README.md

 * It supports **favorites** and bookmarks **reading progress** automatically, so you can pick right up reading where you left off.

 * It is designed to be ergonomic on E-Readers.
-It supports gesture input, frontlight control and sleep mode.
+It supports configurable gesture inputs, frontlight control and a sleep mode.
+Custom screensavers can be placed in the screensaver folder and will be picked at random.

-## Install
+## Install on Kobo devices
-TODO
+First you will need to install a launcher application.
+I recomend [KFMon](https://github.com/NiLuJe/kfmon), the latest release along with install instructions can be found [here](https://www.mobileread.com/forums/showthread.php?t=274231).

+For the application itself just download the latest release [here](https://github.com/Rain92/UltimateMangaReader/releases) and extract the archive into the root directiory of your Kobo device.

 ## Build
-Building the application requires Qt 5.14+ with OpenSSL 1.1.1+. \
+Building the application requires Qt 5.15+ with OpenSSL 1.1.1+. \
 With Qt creator the build process is straight-foreward. \
 Building qor kobo targets the requires a cross compiled Qt and a Kobo platform plugin. \
 See https://github.com/Rain92/qt5-kobo-platform-plugin. \